PORTLAND CREATIVE CONFERENCE

 Friday, 09.29.17 | Gerding Theater at the Armory | #Cre8con2017

 The Portland Creative Conference is an exploration and celebration of the creative process across all creative industries.
-Bring your team or just bring yourself–either way you won’t leave the same as you arrived.
+We feature keynote presentations by leading creatives who take you inside their creative process, show their work, and talk about their projects, problems, influences and inspirations.
+Bring your team (discounts available) or just bring yourself–either way you won’t leave the same as you arrived.
 You’ll be inspired and motivated in new ways, viewing your world with a fresh perspective.
-We feature presentations from leading creatives who take you inside their creative process and talk about their projects, problems, influences and inspirations.
 [History]

 “As a first time attendee I wasn’t sure what to expect from this event.
 While these speakers weren’t in my line of work I found their personal work journeys fascinating and relative to any career path and/or job function.
 Too often we take the safe path or pay less focus on the receiving audience for a multitude of reasons.
 This event was a great inspiration…”